owenshen24/golb/contents/muse/Why-P-values-Are-Problematic.md

 $$p < 0.05$$

 Jokes aside, many words have already been spilled about how evil stasticians can p-hack their way to a statistically significant result.
 (See, for example, the [interactive demo on 538](https://projects.fivethirtyeight.com/p-hacking/), or this [lengthy takedown](https://putanumonit.com/2016/04/17/022-power_skeptic/) of power posing by Jacob Falkovich).
-What I want to focus on in this essay is how the p-value can be misleading, even when everything is being honest.
+What I want to focus on in this essay is how the p-value can be misleading, even when everyone is being honest.
 There are several tempting misconceptions about p-values, as well as several issues with null hypothesis significance testing as a whole, which I think are less noticeable, but just as problematic.

 ### p-values are about data, not hypotheses